-The lesions are often itchy, scaly, and red to purple in color.
+The lesions are often itchy, scaly, and red to purple.
 The lymphoma might show up as more than one type of lesion and on different parts of the skin (often in areas not exposed to the sun).
 Some skin lymphomas appear as a rash over some or most of the body (known as erythroderma).
 Sometimes larger lesions can break open (ulcerate).

 Along with skin problems, in rare cases lymphoma of the skin can cause general symptoms, such as:

 Most of these symptoms are more likely to be caused by other, less serious conditions.
-Still, if you have any of them it is important to have them checked by a doctor so that the cause can be found and treated, if needed.
+Still, if you have any of them it's important to have them checked by a doctor so that the cause can be found and treated, if needed.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.